 Someone pushes me from behind.

-I turn and glare at a six-year old kid in a tone that says “Don’t fuck with me”.
+I turn and glare at a six-year old kid in a tone that says “Don’t shit me”.

 It gets the message and slinks away, hiding behind its parent.